German Fascism: The NAZIs: Ideology and Party Program

 The NAZIs are often considred to be a conservative force.
 They are often referred to as a rfight wing group in contrast to the Socialists and Communists on the left.
 They did indeed receeive support from right-wing forces such as important industrialists and royaliss.
 Some of the Kaiser's family supported Hitler thinking that the NAZIs would restore the monarchy.
 Other groups like important elements of the middle-class supported him seeing Hitler as a conservative force.
 We believe that this is a misunderstanding of Hitler and the NAZIs.
 They were not a conservative force.
 Hitler was determined to carry out a through revolution in Germany life, one which he had only partly started when the War began.
 One of the fundamental goals was a thorogh-going social revolution.
 And this in part explains the devotion and support he eventually achieved.
 While the Kaiser resigned after the end of World War I, the Weimar Republic did not significantly change German's social structure.
 Germany was a class-bound country.
 Youth from the working-class or farm backgrounds had little chance to suceed in German life.
 It was hard for them to even enter secondary school.
 The NAZIs changed this.
 Under tge NAZIs, family background meant little.
 In the Hitler youth boys from working-class families competed with boys from families with social status and upper incomes.
 With the NAZIs political loyalty was all important.
 Academic opportunity opened up as well as positions in government and other areas.
 The NAZIs are associated withxenephobic nationalism, racial bigotry, and war crimes, less understood is the extent to which the NAZIs undercut Germany's classbound social system.

-Social Goals
+National Goals

 Often the NAZIs are seen as the conservative far right respmse to the far left or Communism.
 This is a fundamental misreading of the NAZI movement.
 The NAZIs were not a conservative force in Germany.
 Much of the NAZIs political support came from the middle and lower-middle class in northern Germany.
 This was particularly true after Bruening became Chancellor.
 It is true that there was string support for ultra-nationlist parties among this group and considerable distrust of the Weimar government.
 These voters were not conservative in the sence that they were opposed to change or that they supported the existing social structure.
 They had supported Bismarck in the fundamental changes he brought to Germany, especially the exclusion of Austria and the Hapsburghs and restraints on religious liberty as part of the Kulturkampf.
 They also had demanded the iladvised territorial aggrandizement against the French after the Franco Prussian War (1870).
 (Here Bismarck was concerned about the extent of the annexation of Alsace-Loraine, understanding that it would trandorm France into a mortal enemy of Germany.)
 Hitler's program was in many ways a restatement of the pan-Germanic otogram of liberal revolutionaries in 1848.
 The NAZI's 25 Points include provisions that can hardly be called conservative.
-The 25 Points included unification of Germans in the newly created countries, rural land reform, abolition of child labor, division of profits, old-age security, a new Grman law code to replace Roman law, and the basic principle concerning "the duty of the state to provide for the individual."
+The 25 Points included protection of Germans in the newly created countries, rural land reform, division of profits, a new German law code to replace Roman law, and the basic principle concerning "the duty of the state to provide for the individual".
 This included a fundamental challenge to conservative German institutions.
 The NAZIs sought to open positions of prestige and influence to loyal supporters regardless of social class.
 As a result, it is a misleading of the regime to see the NAZI state as a conservative force.

 Race